Fahim043/Thesis-Doodle-to-search/README.md

 ## Data

-The dataset used in this project contains manually drawn doodle images of products and their captions along their real names in webpages, which was made by crowsourcing and researching by us.
+The dataset used in this project contains manually drawn doodle images of products and their captions along with their real names on webpages, which was made by crowdsourcing and researching by us.
 Unfortunately due to some restrictions, the dataset was not uploaded here.

 ![](ss-images/1.png)
-Fig: Preview of Initial Data collection
+Fig: Preview of Initial Data Collection

 ![](ss-images/2.png)